hasindu2008/f5c/README.md

 ### NVIDIA CUDA support

 To build for the GPU, you need to have the CUDA toolkit installed.
-Make nvcc (NVIDIA C Compiler) is in your PATH.
+Make sure nvcc (NVIDIA C Compiler) is in your PATH.

 The building instructions are the same as above except that you should call make as :
 ```